Bypass ISP throttling for a faster internet

 Some ISPs already have the capability to handle the extra data but choose to throttle content providers’ traffic because it competes with their own streaming content libraries.
 Some ISPs have forced Netflix to pay a fee to escape throttling, allowing the ISP to avoid paying for much-needed upgrades.
 Lack of competition among ISPs and broadband providers mean that companies can even get away with overcharging customers for faster internet.

 Peering is when two ISPs connect and exchange traffic.
-Mutually beneficial under normal circumstances, peering causes problems when a popular streaming service (e.g. Netflix) forces one ISP to exceed the agreed traffic ratio, prompting the other one to ignore congestion and refuse to make adjustments.
+Mutually beneficial under normal circumstances, peering causes problems when a popular streaming service (such as Netflix) forces one ISP to exceed the agreed traffic ratio, prompting the other one to ignore congestion and refuse to make adjustments.

 If your ISP is throttling your bandwidth, and switching providers is not an option, the easiest solution is to connect through VPN.
-VPN, or virtual private networking, encrypts your internet traffic, hiding it from your service provider.
-They won’t be able to inspect the data packets, so they won’t be able to throttle it based on what service you’re using.
+A VPN, or virtual private network, encrypts your internet traffic, hiding it from your service provider.
+It won’t be able to inspect the data packets, so it won’t be able to throttle that traffic based on what service you’re using.
 The result is pure, unrestricted streaming video.

 Using a VPN also solves the congestion caused by peering conflicts.
 Instead of going through a third-party ISP to reach your content, your traffic travels on a privately maintained network, taking the most direct, least congested path between you and the content you love.